29-29/school-folder/SY20-21/11ST2/stem2-portfolio.md

 #### **4th Quarter**

+1. This performance task helped me recall the scientific method that is hypothesis, experimentation, so on, and so forth.
+2. This performance task also helped me recall and enable me to use the scientific method in a fair manner.

 ### Which of the Performance Tasks you did well in?
 Why?
 #### **3rd Quarter**

 I must say I did well in the Concentration MPT, because I really like the topic.
 Maybe because of the math that the lesson uses.

 #### **4th Quarter**

+I feel I did well in the two performance task given to us, with the help of reviewing of the topics every now and then, I was able to accomplish the tasks successfully.

 ### In what Performance Task do you need to improve?
 How?
 #### **3rd Quarter**